grafana/scenes/docusaurus/docs/scene-app.md

 - [Tabs navigation](./scene-app-tabs.md)
 - [Drilldowns](./scene-app-drilldown.md)

-`SceneAppPage` accepts the following properties:
+Use `SceneAppPage` to build your app pages.
+It accepts the following properties:

 ```ts
   /** Page title */